frutiger/bdemeta/CONTRIBUTING.md

 ownership of all contributions to this project to the original author of the project (Mashud Rahman).

-## Running tests

-To run the tests:
+## Tests, Typing and Coverage

+All changes must be accompanied by tests which cover the new functionality, and all code must be completely typed.
+Run the following commands to verify:

-    $ python -m unittest discover -s tests
+    $ python3 -m unittest
+    $ mypy -p bdemeta -m tests.cmake_parser

 ## Raising issues

 Please verify that the tests pass before raising an issue.
-Failing tests on one Python 3.6 or newer is an issue in its own right.
+Failing tests on Python 3.6 or newer is an issue in its own right.

 ## Creating pull requests